NUPRAM/CoViD-Pol/README.md

 Codebook: We also provide the codebook with informations on the dataset building process, classification rules and some additional content.

-STIL Presentations Slides: Addittionally, we include the slides of the STIL presentation (October 28th, 2023).
+NLP4DH Presentations Slides: Addittionally, we include the slides of the NLP4DH presentation (May 3-4, 2025).